Building the “COOLEST” Refrigerator

 Posted: April 28, 2021

-Since Chris and I moved aboard Avocet three years ago, we noticed that our fresh produce was going bad more quickly than it should and that the fridge compressor was running nearly 24/7, putting unnecessary strain on our batteries.
+Since Chris and I moved aboard our boat, Avocet, three years ago, we noticed that our fresh produce was going bad more quickly than it should and that the refrigerator compressor was running nearly 24/7, putting unnecessary strain on our batteries.
 Having finished a majority of our larger refits, including building our new lithium battery bank, we decided “now” was the best time to finally look into the issue and tackle whatever project lied ahead.
-Our theory was that the insulation (or lack thereof) was the culprit and was soon confirmed, leading us into our fridge rebuild.
+Our theory was that the insulation (or lack thereof) was the culprit and was soon confirmed, leading us into our refrigerator rebuild.

 Before finally settling on the XPS Foam, we did weigh the option of using closed-cell-pour-in foam such as US Composites 2 part expanding foam but realized that if we used a pour in foam it would require us to suspend the cold plate while the foam expanded, and we would have had to build another FRP liner.
 Having worked with closed-cell foam many times prior, we know that it is a messy job and runs the risk of getting voids while the foam expands, which is what we believe happened with the original insulation.
 Not only was this option tempting history to repeat itself, but it also would have cost nearly double what it did to insulate using XPS foam.
 For $120 USD, we bought 6 sheets of Insulpink Foamular 1’’ thick 4×8’ XPS Foam at Home Depot in Nevada, since it was unavailable in that size in all California locations.